 Good news: there is an easy way to do it.

 Many developers keep their strings in the Gsheets (which may serve the purpose for the one-time translations).
 However, when it comes to the frequent updates or edits in the original text, it turns into a copy-paste mess.

 In more advanced localization management solutions like LocDirect, the developers create two different projects:

 - Pivot language (English) → Target languages (global).

 They are connected via the API, with the updates in English pushed from the first project to the second one on timed intervals.

-In a headless game CMS like Gridly, this is solved by the usage of dependencies.
+In a spreadsheet solution like Gridly, this is solved by the usage of dependencies.
 The source, pivot, and target languages can be simply connected within one grid (spreadsheet) so that the content in the target languages will be dependent on the pivot, and pivot will follow the source.

 Source language → Pivot language → Target languages

 Source and pivot languages are connected via dependency 1, and pivot and target languages are linked with dependencies 2, 3, 4… etc.